An EC FanGrid is a multiple fan array designed to improve reliability, flexibility and efficiency in new or existing AHU ventilation systems.

 Following a fan failure the ECFanGrid can be back in operation within approximately 15 minutes.

 For example, take a 2×2 ECFanGrid with constant air flow control 25.000 m3 /h (14,715 cfm) with a selection of covering one fan failure.
 The key for the selection is to check if three fans are able to maintain the operating point.
 When a failure occurs, it is detected by evaluating the alarm relay of the EC Fans, as discussed previously.
 At this point, the Building Management System is displaying an alarm and the duty officer goes on site to check which of the four fans has a malfunction.
 They proceed to close the cone by screwing on the reinforced, sealed metal sheet.
 If it is a master fan failure, they would additionally change the measurement tubes.
 The duty officer must also increase the set point to maintain the designed operating point.
 The black vertical line in the diagram below is the required air flow per fan.
 The demanded total operating point is 25.000 m3 /h (14,715 cfm), which in turn is 6.250 m3 /h (3,679 cfm) per fan.
 The intersection between this line and the blue curve is the regular set point, which should be adjusted in case of no failure.
 In this example, one fan failure would mean the number of fans is reduced to three.
 Now, the set point of the intersection between the black vertical line and the red curve (representing 3 fans) should be set.
 Finally, the duty officer changes the set point from 600 Pa (2.4 Inches) to 1.050 Pa (4.2 Inches).

 The ECFanGrid can be used in numerous applications due to its adaptability.
-Below are three examples of retrofitted ECFanGrids that replaced large single fans
+Below are several examples of retrofitted ECFanGrids that replaced large single fans

 in air handling units (AHUs).
 The different sizes and configurations highlight the flexibility of the ECFanGrid.